gohugoio/hugo/docs/content/content/archetypes.md

 hugo new hello-world.md
 ```

-This `hugo new` command creates a new content file inside the project's `content` directory — in this case, a file named `hello-world.md` — and if you open this file, you'll notice it contains the following front-matter:
+This `hugo new` command creates a new content file inside the project's `content` directory — in this case, a file named `hello-world.md` — and if you open this file, you'll notice it contains the following front matter:

 ```toml
 +++